Immigration Rights

 Employment Visa and Residence Permit

-Foreign nationals need both a work permit and a residence permit (iqama) to live and work in Kuwait:Your employer (sponsor) must apply for your work permit through the Ministry of Social Affairs and L...
+Foreign nationals need both a work permit (from PAM) and a residence permit (iqama, from the Ministry of Interior) to live and work in Kuwait:Your employer (sponsor) applies for your work permit throu...

 Read more